pacphi/make-onboarding-suck-less/scripts/tanzu/tap/USAGE.md

 ## To do

-[ ] Inner loop development with Tanzu Developer Tools Visual Studio Code extension [ ] How to make use of Tanzu Application Platform GUI [ ] How to make use of Application Live View
+* [ ] Inner loop development with Tanzu Developer Tools Visual Studio Code extension
+* [ ] How to make use of Tanzu Application Platform GUI
+* [ ] How to make use of Application Live View
+* [ ] How to work with service bindings
-[ ] A tidbit on how to provision/onboard Educates workshops
+* [ ] A tidbit on how to provision/onboard Educates workshops